William Rowan Hamilton: Early life

-An expert mental calculator, the young Hamilton was capable of working out the result of some calculations to many decimal places.
-In September 1813, an American calculating prodigy, Zerah Colburn, was being exhibited in Dublin.
-Colburn was 9, a year older than Hamilton.The two were pitted against each other in a mental arithmetic contest, with Colburn emerging the clear victor.
+An expert mental calculator, the young Hamilton was capable of working out some calculations to many decimal places.
+In September 1813, the American calculating prodigy Zerah Colburn was being exhibited in Dublin.
+Colburn was 9, a year older than Hamilton.
+The two were pitted against each other in a mental arithmetic contest, with Colburn emerging as the clear victor.

 In reaction to his defeat, Hamilton spent less time studying languages, and more on mathematics.
 At age ten, he stumbled across a Latin copy of Euclid; and at twelve he studied Newton's Arithmetica Universalis.
-He moved on to read the Principia, and by age 16 he had covered much of it, as well as some more recent works on analytic geometry and the differential calculus.
-At this period he encountered what he believed to be a logical error in Laplace.
-It led to an introduction to John Brinkley, then Royal Astronomer of Ireland.
-Hamilton showed him some work on differential geometry of curves.
+By age 16, he had covered much of the Principia, as well as some more recent works on analytic geometry and differential calculus.

-Student years
+Education

-In mid-1822 Hamilton began a systematic study of Laplace's Mécanique Céleste.
-In November and December 1822 he completed his first three original mathematical papers.
-On his first visit to Dunsink Observatory, he showed two of them to Brinkley, who asked for a more developed form.
-Hamilton complied, and early in 1823 Brinkley approved the amended version.
-In July 1823, he gained a place at Trinity College Dublin by examination, aged 18.
-His tutor there was Charles Boyton, a family friend.
-Boyton brought to his attention contemporary mathematics published by the group at the École Polytechnique in Paris.
-John Brinkley remarked of the 18-year-old Hamilton, "This young man, I do not say will be, but is, the first mathematician of his age."
+In mid-1822, Hamilton began a systematic study of Laplace's Mécanique Céleste.
+During this period, he encountered what he believed to be a logical error in Mécanique Céleste, an observation which led Hamilton to be introduced to John Brinkley, then Royal Astronomer of Ireland.
+In November and December of 1822, he completed his first three original mathematical papers.
+On his first visit to Dunsink Observatory, he showed two of them to Brinkley, who requested that the papers be developed further.
+Hamilton complied, and early in 1823, Brinkley approved the amended version.
+In July of 1823, Hamilton earned a place at Trinity College Dublin by examination, at age 17.
+His tutor there was Charles Boyton, a family friend, who brought to his attention the contemporary mathematics published by the group at the École Polytechnique in Paris.
+John Brinkley remarked of the precocious Hamilton, "This young man, I do not say will be, but is, the first mathematician of his age."

 The college awarded Hamilton two optimes, or off-the-chart grades, in Greek and in physics.
-He was in fact first in every subject and at every examination.
-He was expected to win further student honours, but his undergraduate career was curtailed.
-He did take degrees in both classics and mathematics (BA in 1827, MA in 1837).

-Hamilton was aiming to win a Trinity College fellowship by competitive examination.
-But that ambition was overtaken by events, after Brinkley in 1826 was made Bishop of Cloyne.
-Hamilton was still an undergraduate, when he was appointed in 1827 to the vacant posts left by Brinkley's departure, Andrews Professor of Astronomy and Royal Astronomer of Ireland.
+He was first in every subject and at every examination.
+He aimed to win a Trinity College fellowship by competitive examination, but this did not happen.
+Instead, after Brinkley was made Bishop of Cloyne in 1826, Hamilton was appointed to the vacant posts left by Brinkley's departure the following year: Andrews Professor of Astronomy and Royal Astronomer of Ireland.
+Despite having his undergraduate career cut short in this way, he earned degrees in both classics and mathematics (BA in 1827, MA in 1837).